Spark plug

 Spark plugs may also be used for other purposes; in Saab Direct Ignition when they are not firing, spark plugs are used to measure ionization in the cylinders – this ionic current measurement is used to replace the ordinary cam phase sensor, knock sensor and misfire measurement function.
 Spark plugs may also be used in other applications such as furnaces wherein a combustible fuel/air mixture must be ignited.
 In this case, they are sometimes referred to as flame igniters.

-Purpose

-The purpose of a spark plug is to convert the high-voltage electricity (generated by an ignition coil in modern engines) into a spark.
-The spark occurs inside the combustion chamber and ignites the air/fuel mixture shortly before the combustion stroke.